Holic75/Baldurs-gate-dnd-3.5/README.md

 # Baldurs-gate-dnd-3.5
-This is a WeiDu mod for BG:Enchanced edition that changes 2ed ADnD rules to DnD 3.5 with some elements taken from Pathfinder.
+This is a WeiDu mod for BG:Enchanced edition and BG2:Enchanced edition  that changes 2ed ADnD rules to DnD 3.5 with some elements taken from Pathfinder.
 It changes game mechanics (i.e classes, spells, abilities, etc...) to that of 3.5 edition (to the extent that game engine allows).

 # Installation

-Put all files to Game folder (the one which contains Baldur.exe) and run Setup-3ed.exe, choose to install ALL components (you can optionally skip Component #13 [More powerful enemies] and Component #14 [Point buy system]).
+Put all files to Game folder (the one which contains Baldur.exe) and run Setup-3ed.exe, choose to install ALL components (you can optionally skip Component [More powerful enemies] and Component [Point buy system]).
-In C:\Users\UserName\Documents\Baldur's Gate - Enhanced Edition folder find file Baldur.lua and add the string
+In C:\Users\UserName\Documents\Baldur's Gate (II) - Enhanced Edition folder find file Baldur.lua and add the string
 ```
 SetPrivateProfileString('Game Options','3E Thief Sneak Attack','1')
 ```
 if it is not already there (it replaces backstab with 3ed Sneak Attack).
-This mod was only tested with clean BG:ENCHANCED EDITION 2.3 install (Non Sod) and might not be compatible with any other mods.
+This mod was only tested with clean BG:ENCHANCED EDITION 2.3 install (Non Sod) and BG 2:ENCHANCED EDITION 2.3 and might not be compatible with any other mods.
+At current state it can be installed along IWD:EE but due to certain effects not supported by the engine (mostly related to opcode 326) abilities depending on character stats do not work (may be it will be fixed by Beamdog in the upcoming 2.5 patch)

+#### Due to big amount of content it is very difficult to test everything, so I would really appreciate if you could send information on the bugs and inconsistencies you found to holic.denis@gmail.com or post them on the github page.
-For any bugs, critics and suggestions please write to holic.denis@gmail.com
+Any critics and suggestions are also more than welcome.

 # Rule Changes
 ## 1. Abilities

-If Component #14 [Point Buy System] is installed, roll based Abilities generation will be replaced with point-buy system (characters start with 10 points in every ability and can distribute 20 more points among them, increasing ability till 14 costs one point, from 14 to 16 - 2 points and finally from 16 to 18  - 3 points).
+If Component [Point Buy System] is installed, roll based Abilities generation will be replaced with point-buy system (characters start with 10 points in every ability and can distribute 20 more points among them, increasing ability till 14 costs one point, from 14 to 16 - 2 points and finally from 16 to 18  - 3 points).

 The effects of abilities were also changed as follows:

 #### STRENGTH:
 – Determines to hit bonus with melee weapons and throwing axes (+1 per 2 points above 9, -1 per 2 points below 8).
 – Determines damage bonus with melee weapons and throwing axes and slings (+1 per 2 points above 10, -1 per 2 points below 9).
 – Determines chance to force open the lock.